aavetis/azure-openai-logger/README.md

 ## Debugging issues

 - Test your new endpoint by using the API Management tester (APIM -> APIs -> OpenAI Proxy API -> Test)
+  - For `deployment-id` use a model deployment name you have deployed in Azure Open AI (eg. "gpt-35-turbo")
+  - For `api-version` use the API version you are using (eg. "2023-07-01-preview")
   - If you get a 404, it's likely because the original endpoint you provided was structured incorrectly.
 Go to Backends -> backend -> Properties - you should see your original endpoint + `/openai`

 ## Architecture footprint